odonckers/epic-failure/README.md

 # epic_failure

-This package allows the developer to easily define priorities for failures, error codes for individual errors, and finally generate an easy to use `EpicFailure` for any need without redundent code.
+Allows the developer to easily define priorities for failures, error codes for individual errors, and finally generate an easy to use `EpicFailure` for any need without redundent code.

 ## Purpose